himanshubhaisare/headspace/README.md

 JRE 8.
 Download here if you dont have it https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html

 ## How to run application

-To start library in interactive mode just type `./library`
+Clone the repository on your local file system. cd into cloned source folder `cd your/path/headspce/src` Now start library in interactive mode just type `./library`

     $./library
     Welcome to your library!